zyjiaobj/triggers/docs/getting-started/README.md

 # Getting started with Triggers

-To get started with Triggers, lets put it to work building and deploying a real image.
-In the following guide we will use `Triggers` to handle a real Github webhook request to kickoff a PipelineRun.
+To get started with Triggers, let's put it to work building and deploying a real image.
+In the following guide we will use `Triggers` to handle a real GitHub webhook request to kickoff a PipelineRun.

 ## Install dependencies